pajtai/grunt-init-reveal-jade/README.md

 ## Usage

-At the command-line, cd into an empty directory, run this command and follow the prompts.
+At the command-line, **cd into an empty directory**, run this command and follow the prompts.

 ```
 grunt-init reveal-jade